labajo/CIServer/Readme.txt

 9. Add Restler dependency to have a rest client for sonar.
 10.Add Xml2Js dependency to convert xml into json.
 11.Add FeedPareser dependency to read rss feed from jenkins.
+12.Add mongoose dependency to save collections in Mongo.
+Reporting.